Infowars lawyer: ‘There were false statements’ on Sandy Hook

 Her sister, teacher Vicki Soto, was among the 26 people killed in the 2012 carnage at Sandy Hook Elementary School in Newtown, Connecticut.
 Twenty victims were children.

-Soto Parisi described seeing social media comments claiming that she was a crisis actor, that her sister wasn’t shot or didn’t exist, and that the massacre never happened.
+Soto Parisi described seeing social media comments claiming that she was a crisis actor, that her sister wasn’t shot or didn’t exist and that the massacre never happened.
 She testified about getting ominous social media messages with gun emojis and a note on her door from a stranger saying she needed to go to church.

-And one time, she said, a conspiracy theorist showed up and shouted, “This never happened!” at a fundraising run that the family holds in Vicki Soto’s honor.
+She said, a conspiracy theorist showed up and shouted, “This never happened!” at a fundraising run that the family holds in Vicki Soto’s honor.

+The families argue Jones trafficked in lies to boost his audience and, with it, customers for Infowars merchandise.
+Google Analytics data shown in court Wednesday charted spurts in people viewing his websites and social media accounts after he started talking about Sandy Hook.

 Jones now acknowledges the shooting was real.
-At the Texas trial, testified that he realizes what he said was irresponsible and hurt people’s feelings, and he apologized.
+At the Texas trial, he testified that he realizes what he said was irresponsible and hurt people’s feelings, and he apologized.

 He insists, however, that his comments were protected free speech.